It is never too early to begin researching summer programs for your child with special needs.

-Here are a few tips from Fitness for Health, a therapeutic, exercise facility for children and adults with special needs in the Washington, DC, Region, to consider as you hunt for the perfect program for your child with special needs:
+Here are a few tips from Fitness for Health, a therapeutic exercise facility for children and adults with special needs in the Washington, DC, area, to consider as you hunt for the perfect program for your child with special needs:

 - Plan a pre-camp visit.
 Tour the summer program venue, meet the staff and allow your child to ask questions that are important to him/her.
 If your child feels comfortable in the surroundings, he/she will be excited to try new experiences and will look forward to attending camp.

 - During the visit, be very open and transparent about your child’s special needs.
 It’s the best way to ensure a good program fit for your child.

 - Ask about the camp’s philosophy.
 Is it one you’re comfortable with as a parent?
 Is it a good match for your child’s temperament?

 - Inquire about the counselor-to-camper ratio.
 The leader-to-child ratio will vary, depending on the type of program and the age of the children.
 Mainstream camps usually have one counselor for every 6-10 campers; the ratio at special-needs camps is often closer to 1:3.
 The lower the ratio, the more opportunities counselors have to work with kids on an individual basis.

 - Ask about the qualifications of the staff.
 Do the counselors have a background in the program’s area of focus?
 Do the staff members hold educational degrees and/or work in that field?
 Have they taught children previously?